jgosmann/goppy/README.rst

 --------

-GopPy (Gaussian Online Processes for Python) is a pure Python module providing a Gaussian process implementation which allows to efficiently add new data online.
-I wrote this module because all other Python implementations I know did not support efficient online updates.
+GopPy (Gaussian Online Processes for Python) is a pure Python module providing a Gaussian process implementation which allows to add new data efficiently online.
+I wrote this module because all other Python implementations I knew did not support efficient online updates.

-The features include:
+The feature list:

 * `scikit-learn <http://scikit-learn.org>`_ compatible interface.
 * Efficient online updates.